Application Requirements for On-Campus Programs

 - Upload score report to the application as miscellaneous supporting documents (optional)

 - If you received a degree within the past 36 months from a school where English is the primary instruction language in one of the recognized English-speaking countries, English proficiency requirement can be waived.
 Please check ETS website for recognized English speaking countries.

 8. Diversity Essay (only required for applicants seeking recruitment fellowships)

 Graduate Admissions, YONG 170

 Electronic transcripts need to be sent to firstname.lastname@example.org (U.S. citizens only)

 Reminder: We will NOT review incomplete applications.
 Please login to your application account to check if any documents are missing.

 Application Frequently Asked Questions

-We accept students with engineering or science backgrounds.
+We accept students who have a bachelor's degree in engineering or science.
 Students from majors like Aerospace Engineering, Materials Science Engineering, Electrical Engineering, Math, Physics, etc. are welcome to apply.
 You are expected to complete Calculus 1, 2, 3, Differential Equations, Linear Algebra, Physics 1 and 2.